Jeron Teng: Professional career

+Alaska Aces (2017–2022)

 On October 29, 2017, with an official height of 6'1 3/4 Teng was drafted 5th overall by the Alaska Aces.

 Already a proven star after his first few games, on January 14, 2018, Teng immediately grabbed player of the game honors after scoring 23 points and pulling down nine boards against the Kia Picanto.
 Together with star Calvin Abueva, the duo helped drastically improve the Aces' record after coming off a four-game losing streak in the previous year.
 He made his first Finals appearance in the Governor's Cup, where the Aces lost to the Magnolia Hotshots.
 He ended the year a member of the All-Rookie Team.

 In the 2019 Commissioner's Cup, Teng had a career-high 15 rebounds in a win against the NLEX Road Warriors.
 He then had a hamstring injury, causing him to rest for two weeks.
 He returned in the Governors' Cup against the Rain or Shine Elasto Painters and had 18 points, 9 rebounds, and 2 assists in the win.
 A few games after that, he suffered a knee injury, which was later revealed to be a hyperextended knee, causing him to rest for another two weeks.

 After the 2020 season, Teng signed a three-year deal with the Aces.

 On February 19, 2022, he had a PBA career-high 30 points (with 14 in the fourth quarter) to rally Alaska to a win over the Terrafirma Dyip in the Governors' Cup.